Quantifying Membership Privacy via Information Leakage: Information leakage analysis of PATE

-Applying Theorem~\ref{theo:max_individual_leakage} to~\eqref{eq:aggr_leakage} yields the following result for the leakage of the aggregation mechanism with Laplace noise. \begin{prop} Consider the PATE framework where noise with Laplace distribution is used in the aggregation mechanism.
-Given the votes of all teachers except for one, the information leaked to the output of a single query is upper bounded by
+Now, we will apply Theorem~\ref{theo:max_individual_leakage} to~\eqref{eq:aggr_leakage} to get a bound on the leakage of the aggregation mechanism with Laplace noise. \begin{prop} Consider the PATE framework where noise with Laplace distribution is used in the aggregation mechanism.
+For all $v^-$, the information leaked to the output of a single query is upper bounded by